The Australian Government is now operating in accordance with the Caretaker Conventions pending the outcome of the 2022 federal election.

 Australia Awards Pacific Scholarships

 Australia Awards Pacific Scholarships provide citizens of Niue with the opportunity to study at a tertiary institution in the region.
 Awards will be offered up to a bachelor’s degree or diploma level at the University of the South Pacific (USP) or the Fiji National University (FNU).
-Applications for a scholarship to study in 2023 close at midnight Thursday 28 April 2022, Niue local time.
-Click here to apply online.
+Applications for a scholarship to study in 2025 open from 1 February 2024 (ADST).

 For more information about the scholarship, click here.